Step 1: Duckietown Account Setup

 For this version of the book, we use daffy.
 Set the shell to use the daffy distribution by running the following command

 Now your Duckietown Shell needs a Duckietown token.
 The Duckietown Token allows you to authenticate yourself and your robots against the Duckietown network.

-You can make a Duckietown account for free from the Duckietown Website.
-Make an account here!
+You can make a Duckietown account for free from the Duckietown Hub.
+Make an account here.